radi0sus/orca_st/README.md

 - `filename` , required: filename
 - `-s` `S1, S2, ...
 Sx` , optional: process all or selected states (default is `S = all`)
 - `t` `N`, optional: set a threshold in %.
 Transitions below the threshold value will not be printed (default is `N = 0`)
+- `nto`, optional: process all or selected states for natural transition orbitals (default is `S = all`)

 ## Code options
 You can change the table header in the script (take care of the row size if necessary).

 ## Remarks
 The data are taken from the section "ABSORPTION SPECTRUM VIA TRANSITION ELECTRIC DIPOLE MOMENTS".
-Only tested with "normal" outputs (e.g. no NTO) from TD-DFT calculations.
+Only tested with "normal" outputs (including NTO) from TD-DFT calculations.
+Selected transitions that are below the threshold will not be printed in the table.
+This may result in empty cells.

 ## Examples
 ![show](/examples/show-use2.gif)